Synkro-Lab/SynkroLab/README.md

 # Synkro

+An open, permissionless robotics research group based in Colombia.

 Synkro is a collaborative engineering group focused on robotics, automation, embedded systems, and applied mechatronics.
 We design, build, and refine real-world solutions that integrate hardware, software, and intelligent control.